 - when to seek an administrative decision, settle or go trial

 - what to do in order to settle a case - Branerton Conference

-- what to do before trial proceedings
+- what to do if you're going trial

 - what to do during trial proceedings

 - what to do after trial proceedings